Taxation

 Taxation in Finland

-• For individual tax advice specific to your personal situation, please contact VERO.
-Your individual tax situation encompasses, for example, possible salary, different grants, and other income you may receive during your time in Finland.
-You can receive advising services in English by phone from the VERO or by visiting its offices.
+• For individual tax advice specific to your personal situation, please contact VERO (verotoimisto).
+Your individual tax situation may include factors such as salary, different types of grants, and other income you receive during your time in Finland, as well as differences in your economic and social ties to Finland and the U.S. You can receive advising services in English by phone from the VERO or by visiting its offices.
 Please find contact details below.
+Usually, grantees have been able to resolve their tax questions directly with the Finnish Tax Administration, whose advisory services are generally sufficient.

-• On occasion, the American Citizen's Services Unit at the American Embassy in Helsinki has a tax consultant information session.
+• On occasion, the American Citizen Services Unit at the American Embassy in Helsinki has a tax consultant information session.

 • You may also talk to the alumni of the program about their taxation experience, but please keep in mind that taxation situations are usually individual and cannot necessarily be compared with each other.